 - breathing tests to evaluate blood pressure and heart rate

-- gastric-emptying tests to observe gastric motility and muscle activity
+- gastric emptying tests to assess your gastric motility and muscle activity

-- quantitative sudomotor axon reflex test to assess nerve reactions associated with the sweat glands
+- a quantitative sudomotor axon reflex test (QSART) to assess nerve reactions associated with the sweat glands

-- tilt-table test to monitor blood pressure during posture changes
+- a tilt-table test to monitor blood pressure during posture changes

-- thermoregulatory test to observe sweat patterns during temperature changes
+- a thermoregulatory test to look at your sweat patterns during temperature changes

-- bladder ultrasound to view the bladder structure
+- a bladder ultrasound to examine your bladder structure

-- taking prescription medications, such as metoclopramide, to aid digestion
+- taking prescription medications to help with digestion

 - consuming frequent, small meals